 advance research projects on matters of mutual interest, including a focus on grant/income generating projects and consultancy.

-To avoid doubt, the provision of any physical assets by the University as part of the Resources does not transfer any rights, title or interests in those assets to ALHR.
+To avoid doubt, the provision of any physical assets by the University as part of the Resources does not transfer any rights, title or interests in those assets to ALHR and the University remains responsible for the use of those physical assets.

 ALHR Responsibilities